smirnovp/crud/README.md

 # crud
-using postgres, mysql, clickhouse with golang
+using PostgreSQL, MySql, ClickHouse with golang

+Just for exercises with different databases.